Beautiful Ingredient

 • 4 teaspoons chia seeds black or white

-• ½ cup granola or cereal
+• ½ cup granola or cereal, muesli, rolled oats

 • ⅓ cup blueberries fresh, washed